 • The treatment through medicine may lead to allergic reactions such as swelling, redness and itching.

 • Drugs may also cause unpleasant side effects such as diarrhea which prevents their long term use.

 AYURVEDIC TREATMENT OF SEXUALLY TRANSMITTED DISEASE

 Proper ayurvedic treatment is required for the management of Sexually Transmitted Disease.
 For accurate diagnosis and effective treatment strategy, the patient should visit the Ayurvedic Doctor who is highly experienced in treating this condition as the other diseases also have the similar symptoms as that of STDs, that can lead to misdiagnosis and wrong treatment.
-Dr. Manu Rajput and Dr. Kanu Rajput are the Top Most Doctor in Delhi for treating Sexually Transmitted Disease.
+Dr. Manu Rajput and Dr. Kanu Rajput are the Top Most STD Doctor in Delhi for treating Sexually Transmitted Disease.

 WHEN TO SEE A DOCTOR?